Prairie Women's Health Centre of Excellence

 Fédération provinciale des fransaskoises

-Prairie Region Health Promotion Research Centre, University of Saskatchewan
+Prairie Region Health Promotion Research Centre, U. of Sask

 University of Regina